the-turing-way/the-turing-way/Chapter_Version_Control.md

 *Thoughts here and throughout will be in italics*

-*Maybe make the principle why you should use this as "Version control removes risk."
-It's a neat four-word takeaway.
-Follow up, maybe "Using version control keeps every version of your project stored and safe, so if future changes break you code irretrievably, or something is deleted that you later need it's the matter of seconds to retrieve your past versions.
-It also keeps your working directory neat..."*

 *Might be worth having a summarising table with commands and what they do.*

 *Should at least mention version control software other than git.*